-Virtual learning environment: RVC Learn allows you to work remotely, submit work online, and access course materials as and when you need them.
+Virtual learning environment: RVC LEARN allows you to work remotely, submit work online, and access course materials as and when you need them.

 Visual classrooms: Display screens in classrooms for small groups to provide a clear visual aid to intricate aspects of your course, including dissections and microscopic images being worked on by lecturers and tutors.

-First opinion animal hospital
+First opinion small animal practice

 Our first opinion animal hospital is based at the Beaumont Sainsbury Animal Hospital at our Camden Campus.
 The hospital offers a full range of services for dogs, cats, rabbits, reptiles, birds and other small animals, from vaccinations and neutering to medical diagnosis and life-saving operations.